-Now that we understand what a privately held company is, let’s understand its advantages and disadvantages
+Now that we understand what a privately held company is, let’s understand its advantages and disadvantages.

 Advantages of a Privately Held Company

-With the limited disclosure comes the confidentiality.
+With limited disclosure comes confidentiality.
 Since a privately held company doesn’t have to adhere to disclosure requirements, its financial and operational information remains confidential.
 The company or its management doesn’t have to worry about the market reaction to a bad financial year or how to be in the good books of analysts.
-Furthermore, as the public doesn’t know the company information, it has a competitive advantage that comes with the privacy of information.
+Furthermore, as the public doesn’t know the company’s information, it has a competitive advantage that comes with the privacy of information.